 Finally, you can now find several special battery chargers that do not only charge rechargeable batteries but allow you to recharge alkaline batteries too!

 When I was a young boy, I had a friend, whose father was an electrical genius.
 He was always creating electronic breadboard projects.
 One of these projects was a charger that charged dead alkaline batteries.

 I had pretty much disregarded that memory as a dream until I recently was doing some research online and stumbled across a thread about battery chargers that are able to Recharge Alkaline Batteries.

 Alkaline Batteries Defined

-An alkaline battery refers to a type of battery, which is constructed from potassium oxide’s alkaline electrolyte, instead of zinc or ammonium chloride – both of which are full of acidic elements and components.
-It can either be rechargeable or disposable and generally has 1.5 volt per cell.
+An Alkaline Battery refers to a type of battery, which is constructed from potassium oxide’s alkaline electrolyte, instead of zinc or ammonium chloride – both of which are full of acidic elements and components.
+It can either be rechargeable or disposable and generally has 1.5 volts per cell.

 It is also available in a wide range of sizes.
 You can see these alkaline batteries being frequently used in daily electronics.
 However, before using this type of battery, it is necessary to get to know more about its pros and cons: